 Bringing your new Great Dane home

-Want to make your Great Dane’s tummy happy and healthy?
+Want to make your Great Dane’s stomach happy and healthy?
 Feed them dog food that is age-appropriate and high-quality.
-While we know that your doggo is a part of the family, avoid giving them human food from the family dinner table.
-The biggest killer of this breed is bloat, otherwise known as gastric dilatation-volvulus, The American College of Veterinary Surgeons reported.
-This is the twisting and distention of the stomach and while the causes are not fully understood, feeding your Great Dane several small meals each day could help to decrease the chances of bloat.
+While we know that your dog is a part of the family, avoid giving them human food from the family dinner table.
+The biggest health risk for this breed is bloat, otherwise known as gastric dilatation-volvulus, The American College of Veterinary Surgeons reported.
+While the causes are not fully understood, feeding your Great Dane several small meals each day could help to decrease the chances of bloat.

-The best way to come up with the proper meal plan for your pup is to talk to your veterinarian.
+The best way to come up with the proper meal plan for your dog is to talk to your veterinarian.

 With their tremendous size, it’s advisable to teach Great Danes good manners and get them to attend puppy training classes.
 This breed requires exercise every day and are avid lovers of physical activities.
-Your Great Dane will likely make for an amazing jogging or hiking companion and serve as a great breed for those humans who enjoy the outdoors.
+Your Great Dane will likely make for an excellent jogging or hiking companion and is a great choice for humans who enjoy the outdoors.
 The AKC recommends waiting until your Great Dane is at least 2 years old before taking them on vigorous adventures, as a way to avoid injury to growing joints.
 Avoiding physical activity around mealtime is reportedly another way to lower the chances of bloat.

 With the love of a furry companion comes drool, some shedding, and more drool.
 According to The Daily Puppy, brushing your Great Dane every day with a bristle-body brush will keep their coat shiny as ever!
-Great Danes don’t shed a lot, but there might be some drool involved (how can they help it at the sight of yummy treats?).
+Great Danes don’t shed a lot, but there might be some drool involved.

-As any family member gets older, it’s important to schedule regular visits with healthcare providers, in this case, veterinarians.
+As your dog gets older, it’s important to schedule regular visits with your veterinarian.
 While their massive size makes for the best hugs, it also causes Great Danes to be prone to bone and joint issues as they age.
 Because of their size, they also have a relatively short life span of around eight years old.
 That means they may take up a huge space in your heart, but for only a short amount of time.

-If you haven’t tested your Great Dane yet, order your Embark Dog DNA Test today!
+If you haven’t tested your dog yet, order your Embark dog DNA test today!

 Great Danes on Embark